aaltarazi98/aaltarazi98/README.md

 Welcome to my github profile!
 I am a fullstack developer with a passion for learning new technologies and building ambitious & unique projects.
 I like engaging with the programming community to learn and educate others when I can.
 Please check out my skills and project repositories below!

 ## Projects 👓
-Check out my projects below:
+Check out my project demo's below:

 - [No Cap Shop](https://no-cap-shop.netlify.app/)
 - [Ultimate Duel](https://ultimate-duel.herokuapp.com/)
 - [My Summary](https://my-summary-tab.netlify.app/)

+All source code can be found in my pinned repositories.

 ## Tech Stack ⚡